 "Today Cézanne is in the pantheon of all-time great artists.
 Evidence of that is in the Barnes Foundation's permanent collection and, until the end of September, its special still-life exhibition." –NPR

-The exhibition at the Barnes Foundation is sponsored by
+The exhibition at the Barnes Foundation was sponsored by

-Generous support is also provided by The Horace W. Goldsmith Foundation,
+Generous support was also provided by The Horace W. Goldsmith Foundation,